any-json/any-json/README.md

   Optional input format (usually the file extension):
     -format=FORMAT

-  -detect will try to detect the file format.
+  -detect will try to detect the file format (experimental).

   {-?|-help} shows this help.
 ```